vectordotdev/timber-ruby/README.md

 <details><summary><strong>Custom contexts</strong></summary><p>

+Context is structured data representing the current environment when the log line was written.
-Context is additional data shared across log lines.
-Think of it like join data.
-For example, the `http.request_id` is included in the context, allowing you to view all log lines related to that request ID.
-Not just the lines that contain the value.
+It is included in every log line.
+Think of it like join data for your logs.
+For example, the `http.request_id` field is included in the context, allowing you to find all log lines related to that request ID, if desired.
+This is in contrast to *only* showing log lines that have this value contained.

 1. Add a Hash (simplest)